WordPress/gutenberg/packages/sync/README.md

 ### connectWebRTC

-Connect function to the IndexedDB persistence provider.
+Connect function to the WebRTC provider.

 _Parameters_